Guam: Military bases

 In 2010, the U.S. military proposed building a new aircraft carrier berth on Guam and moving 8,600 Marines, and 9,000 of their dependents, to Guam from Okinawa, Japan.
 Including the required construction workers, this buildup would increase Guam's population by a total of 79,000, a 49% increase over its 2010 population of 160,000.

 In a February 2010 letter, the United States Environmental Protection Agency sharply criticized these plans because of a water shortfall, sewage problems and the impact on coral reefs.
-As of 2022, the Marine Corps has decided to place 5,000 Marines on the island within the first half of the 2020s, with 1,300 already stationed on the base.
+In 2022, the Marine Corps decided to place 5,000 Marines on the island within the first half of the 2020s, with 1,300 already stationed on the base.

 Government and politics

 Guam is governed by a popularly elected governor and a unicameral 15-member legislature, whose members are known as senators.
 Its judiciary is overseen by the Supreme Court of Guam.

 The District Court of Guam is the court of United States federal jurisdiction in the territory.
 Guam elects one delegate to the United States House of Representatives, currently Republican James Moylan.
 The delegate does not have a vote on the final passage of legislation, but is accorded a vote in committee, and the privilege to speak to the House.

 U.S. citizens in Guam vote in a presidential straw poll for their choice in the U.S. presidential general election, but since Guam has no votes in the Electoral College, the poll has no real effect.
 However, in sending delegates to the Republican and Democratic national conventions, Guam does have influence in the national presidential race.
 These delegates are elected by local party conventions.